HOME › TEACHING › BIOLOGY & AI CURE

 Pteridophyta (Ferns)

-Anjalika is testing whether genome size predicts rates of chromosome evolution in ferns—a group famous for their enormous genomes.
-She is using the Kew Plant DNA C-values Database and chromosome counts across Pteridophyta.
+Testing whether genome size predicts rates of chromosome evolution in ferns, a group famous for their enormous genomes.
+Using the Kew Plant DNA C-values Database and chromosome counts across Pteridophyta.

 🐟